gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 #### Permissions

-This gets us to another common pitfall for linux beginners: [file permissions](http://linuxcommand.org/lc3_lts0090.php).
+This gets us to another common pitfall: [file permissions](http://linuxcommand.org/lc3_lts0090.php).

 Every file and every directory in linux has a set of permissions that tell whether the file or directory can be read, written, or executed.